sherbold/atoml/README.md

 # Supported Machine Learning Frameworks

 Atoml can generate tests for Weka, Scikit-Learn, and Apache Spark MLlib.
-Other frameworks may follow.
+Other frameworks may follow (see Experimental Features).
 Atoml currently works with all classification and clustering algorithms defined by those frameworks.

 # Definition of Tests